evervondel/node-red-contrib-components-4/README.md

 Components are an alternative approach to create reusable node-red flows and are very much inspired by [action flows](https://github.com/Steveorevo/node-red-contrib-actionflows/tree/master/actionflows).

+Forked of orginal https://github.com/ollixx/node-red-contrib-components to make it Node-RED 4.x compatible

 ![Components](/images/components.png)

 ## Motivation